GiovFiordeponti/PlasterSafe/README.md

 - [Design](https://github.com/FlowerOfTheBridges/PlasterTalk/tree/master/Design): have a look on the main steps and decisions that have been made to develop an idea for a smart museum application
 - [Architecture](https://github.com/FlowerOfTheBridges/PlasterTalk/tree/master/Architecture): here you can find the main technologies and implementation techniques used in order to make a working prototype
 - [Evaluation](https://github.com/FlowerOfTheBridges/PlasterTalk/tree/master/Evaluation): here you can find some insights on how both design and architectural process have been evaluated.
-- A video about the technical aspects of the project made by Giovanni can be found [here](https://youtu.be/xcnRpWfn6NA).
+- A video demonstration of *PlasterSafe* made by Giovanni can be found [here](https://youtu.be/BBrACTtF6tk).
-- A video about the evaluation aspects of the project made by Gianluca can be found [here](https://youtu.be/ZbuQ1zh84Ag).
-- A video about the future work that needs to be done made by Gianluca can be found [here](https://youtu.be/nWML78q_Lm4).
+- A blog post talking about *PlasterSafe* can be found [here](https://www.linkedin.com/pulse/plaster-safe-make-museums-smart-iot-giovanni-fiordeponti/?trackingId=8KhHSg68TVW%2FTDq6Uw7TDA%3D%3D)

 ## Authors